emenendez/emenendez.github.io/app/_posts/2014-07-30-remote-support-workflow.md

     - Informs on-scene staff remote support is available
     - Creates an incident folder on the SMRG Dropbox
-    - Begins email chain to include all responding staff, remote support resources, and dispatchers (&#8220;incident email list&#8221;)
+    - Begins an email chain to include all responding staff, remote support resources, and dispatchers (&#8220;incident email list&#8221;)

-1.  > Goal: Deliver initial products before the first responder arrives on scene
+1.  > Goal: Deliver initial products before the first SAR responder arrives on scene

     > If reliable internet access is unavailable at the ICP, the second responder should stop just before leaving wireless coverage to download initial products.